richardcyrus/burger-sequelize/README.md

 ## Homework Overview

-In this assignment, create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+In this assignment, create a burger logger with MySQL, Node, Express, Handlebars and Sequelize (yum!).
 Use the MVC design pattern; use Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.